Rodrigo-Facury/mdcPartnersChallenge/README.md

 This is an example of my coding and logic skills.
 I chose to solve these challenges using JavaScript.

+### How to run

+Each exercise was solved in an specific file.
+For example: Exercise 1 - exercise1.js.

+Run the file and follow the prompt instructions.
+Thank you!

 ## Exercise 1: Simple Calculator

 Create a calculator that takes two numbers and an operator (+, -, *, /) and returns the result